-The number 4 cam determines the amount the machine is automatically filled each cycle.
-When the number 4-cam switch actuator rides down into the cam groove, the solenoid valve on the fill line is energized causing the machine to fill.
+The amount the machine is automatically filled each cycle is determined by the number 4 cam.
+When the number 4 cam switch actuator rides down into the cam groove, the solenoid valve on the fill line is energized causing the machine to fill.
 Since the cam only controls the duration of the fill, varying water pressure can vary the amount the machine fills.
-If the water pressure at the facility where the machine is installed is higher or lower than the water pressure was at the factory, the number 4 cam may need to be adjusted to correct the difference (see section 4.1.1 Cam Adjustment).
+If the water pressure at the facility where the machine is installed is enough higher or lower than the water pressure was at the factory, the number 4 cam may need to be adjusted to correct the difference (see section 4.1.1 Cam Adjustment).
 The machine should be filling to a level about 1" deep over the entire bottom of the wash tank, or just below the lower wash arm.
 If the water pressure at the facility varies throughout the day, a pressure regulator may have to be installed on the water supply line to the machine to maintain constant pressure.

-Note: The tank must be properly filled, and the machine properly leveled, or the float switch, which prevents the heater from turning on if the level is too low, will not permit the heater to turn on.
+Note: If the optional sustainer heater is installed, the wash tank must be properly filled, and the machine properly leveled, or the float switch, which prevents the heater from turning on if the level is too low, will not permit the heater to turn on.